This course provides a hands-on learning experience

 Course Learning Outcomes:

-Lab Fee: Students must purchase a uCertify license in or to access the uCertify materials for this course.
-Students license is valid for 6 months.
+Lab Fee: Students must purchase a uCertify license in order to access uCertify materials for this course.
+Student Licenses are valid for 6 months.

-Prerequisites: CSE-41333 Linux Operating System Fundamentals and CSE-41364 Linux System Administration or equivalent knowledge and experience.
+Prerequisite: CSE-41333 Linux Operating System Fundamentals or equivalent knowledge and experience.

-Next Step: After completing this course, consider taking CSE-41366 Programming in the Linux Environment to continue learning.
+Next Step: After completing this course consider taking CSE-41365 Linux Networking or CSE-41366 Programming in the Linux Environment to continue learning.

 Credit: 3.00 unit(s)